pylint-dev/pylint/doc/run.rst

   lint.py_run(pylint_options)

-To silently run Pylint on a ``module_name.py`` module, and get its standart output and error:
+To silently run Pylint on a ``module_name.py`` module, and get its standard output and error:

 .. sourcecode:: python